 Skip to product information

-1 of 7
+1 of 1

 There will be knitting homework between each workshop session!
 Be prepared to work on your sweater at home between sessions.
 Some weeks will have more homework than others, and the larger your dog's sweater the more time you will need to dedicate between sessions.
+Please measure your dog's chest before the first class so you know what size to make!
+Refer to the pattern linked below for details on how to measure.

-PATTERN
+REQUIRED PATTERN

 SKILL LEVEL